sagemath/sagewiki_to_gh-2022-10-10/days4/projects.md

  * David Joyner: I'm interested in adding functionality to the '''group theory''' functionality in SAGE.
  * David Joyner: I'm also interested in coding theory and in particular Robert Miller's work on (now GPL'd) '''Leon's partition backtracking''' programs.
  * Kirsten Fagnan, Peter Clark: '''3d Graphics'''
- * Kirsten Fagnan, Josh Kantor: '''Numerical Computation'''
+ * Kirsten Fagnan, Josh Kantor, didier deshommes: '''Numerical Computation'''
   1. Incorporate superLU into SAGE with appropriate wrapping via sagex
   1. Incorporate clapack into SAGE
   1. Incorporate something that depends on clapack